avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: CholeraToxin.jpg
   :width: 450

   Figure 4. `Cholera toxin B pentamer, Vibrio cholerae`_.
 Cholera toxin is a protein complex that consists of one CtxA protein bound to five CtxB proteins.
 This image shows the structure formed by the five CtxB proteins.
-Image attribution: this image was created by Wikipedia user Astrojan based on the `CtxB protein structure`_ deposited in the PDB database by E.A.
-Merritt & W.G.J.
-Hol, and is licensed under `CC BY 4.0`_.
+Image attribution: this image was created by Wikipedia user Astrojan based on the `CtxB protein structure`_ deposited in the PDB database by E. A. Merritt & W. G. J. Hol, and is licensed under `CC BY 4.0`_.

 .. _Cholera toxin B pentamer, Vibrio cholerae: https://en.wikipedia.org/wiki/File:1chq.jpg